-7.3 Essential Qualifications
+8.4 Essential Qualifications

-Article 58 of the Constitution requires that a candidate for the office of the President should possess the following qualifications:
+Article 58 of the Constitution requires that a candidate for the office of the President should posses the following qualifications.

-- She/he must be a citizen of India. - 2.
-She/he must have completed 35 years of age. - 3.
-She/he must possess all qualifications prescribed for election as a member of the Lok Sabha. - 4.
-Besides she/he must hold any office of profit under the government of India or any State Government or any local authority subject to the control of central or State Government. - 5.
-Article 59 says that she/he must not be a member of either house of Parliament or of any State Legislature.
-It means that in case the member of the Union or the State Legislature is elected for this office, his/her seat in the Legislature shall be deemed to have been vacated from the date on which he/ she assumes his/her office as the President of India.
+- He/She should be a Citizen of India - He/She must have completed 35 years of age - He/She must possess all qualifications prescribed for election as a member of the Lok Sabha - Besides He/She must not hold any office of profit under the government of India or any state Government or any local authority subject to the control of central or State Government. - Article 59 says that she/he must not be a member of either house of Parliament or of any State Legislature.

-7.4 Election of the President
+8.5 Election of the President

 The procedure of Presidential election is contained in Article 54 and 55 of our Constitution.
 The President of India is elected by indirect election, that is, by an electoral college, in accordance with the system of proportional representation by means of a single transferable vote.
-According to Article 54 the Electoral College shall consist of - of different states, as far as practicable, by incorporating the method of proportional representation with single transferable vote system.
-This condition seeks to ensure that the votes of the states, in the aggregate, in the Electoral College for the election of the President, shall be equal to that of the people of the country as a whole.
-In this way the President shall be a representative of the nation as well as a representative of the people in the different States.
-It also gives recognition to the status of the States in the federal system.
+According to Article 54 the Electoral College shall consist of -